-- a) To assist with the day to day delivery of the D&SIFCA objectives. - b) To undertake liaison with other Departments and outside bodies, contributing to the overall management objectives and successes of the service. - c) To undertake effective and efficient liaison with officers from similar, or complimentary organisations, to allow a free, two way flow of basic information. - d) To undertake promotional activities on behalf of the D&SIFCA as requested.
+- a) To assist with the day to day delivery of the Authority's objectives. - b) To undertake liaison with other Departments and outside bodies, contributing to the overall management objectives and successes of the service. - c) To undertake effective and efficient liaison with officers from similar, or complimentary organisations. - d) To undertake promotional activities on behalf of the Authority as requested.